Don Gaston: Boston Celtics

 In 1983, Celtics owner Harry T. Mangurian, Jr. was on the verge of selling the team to Steve Belkin.
 However, when it was revealed that two of Belkin's business associates were convicted bookmakers, the negative publicity led Belkin to withdraw his bid.
 Twenty-four hours after the Belkin deal fell through, Gaston, who desired to purchase either the New York Knicks or the Boston Celtics, began negotiations to purchase the team.
-On August 9, 1983, Mangurian sold the team to Gaston, Paul Dupee, and Alan N. Cohen for $15 million.
+On August 9, 1983, Mangurian sold the team to Gaston, Paul R. Dupee Jr., and Alan N. Cohen for $15 million.
 During Gaston's tenure as owner, the Celtics won two championships (1984 and 1986).
 Gaston's ownership group also began offering public stock in the team on the New York Stock Exchange.
 The team also branched out into media ownership by purchasing WFXT-TV and WEEI in September 1989.
 In 1993, Gaston's son, Paul Gaston, took control of the team.
 It was sold to Boston Basketball Partners in 2002 for $360 million.